themesberg/flowbite-svelte/src/routes/buttons/index.md

 <Htwo label="Outline buttons" />

-<p>Use the following button styles to show the colors only for the border of the element.</p>
+Use the following button styles to show the colors only for the border of the element.

 <ExampleDiv>
 <div class="flex flex-wrap gap-2">